Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

     - `amount` (uint256): Liquidity amount to add or remove.
     - `isDeposit` (bool): True for deposit, false for withdrawal.
   - **Actions:**
-    - If isDeposit, adds amount to globalLiquidity, totalLiquidityPerPair, userTotalLiquidity, and listingLiquidity.
+    - If isDeposit, adds amount to globalLiquidity, totalLiquidityPerPair, userTotalLiquidity, and listingLiquidity, and appends user to liquidityProviders if their liquidity was previously zero.
     - If not isDeposit, checks sufficient liquidity, then subtracts amount from mappings.
     - Updates historicalLiquidityPerPair and historicalLiquidityPerUser with current timestamp.
     - Emits GlobalLiquidityChanged event.